-The elegant peacock orchid features showy summer blooms with nodding, white flowers and a maroon center.
-Foliage of growing peacock orchids is an attractive, sword-like shape, colored green with hints of red near the base.
-Growing peacock orchids is not as hard as the name and description implies, they are, in fact, easy to grow and may well be one of the most beautiful flowers in the summer garden.
+The elegant peacock orchid features showy summer blooms with nodding, white flowers, and a maroon center.
+The foliage of growing peacock orchids is an attractive, sword-like shape, colored green with hints of red near the base.
+Growing peacock orchids is not as hard as the name and description imply.
+They are, in fact, easy to grow and may well be one of the most beautiful flowers in the summer garden.

 What are Peacock Orchids?

 You may ask, “What are peacock orchids?”, and the answer may surprise you.
 Acidanthera bicolor is not an orchid at all.
 It is a member of the iris family and related to gladiolus.
 Blooming peacock orchid bulbs display a different flowering form than one finds on the typical gladiola.

 Also labeled botanically as Gladiolus callianthus, the showy blooms are fragrant and offer a range of possibilities in the garden or in containers.

 Plant peacock orchid bulbs in spring.
 Space the small bulbs, which are technically corms, 3 to 6 inches (7.5 to 15 cm.) apart in moist, well-draining soil, and 3 to 5 inches (7.5 to 12.5 cm.) deep.

 Growing peacock orchids prefer full sun and like the hot afternoon sun, particularly in colder zones.

 Plant peacock orchid bulbs in masses for a dramatic show in the summer landscape.

 Peacock Orchid Care

 Peacock orchid care involves watering regularly, as they like damp soil and hot afternoon sunlight.
 Keep soil moist and your Acidanthera blooms may continue until frost.